 \section{Conclusion}

-In this paper, we propose a fully analytical method that provides a detailed description of HHG.
+In summary, in this paper, we propose a fully analytical method that provides a detailed description of HHG.
 This method is based on SFA and combines the saddle point method with perturbation expansion.
 By expanding the ionization time, return time, and canonical momentum with respect to the Keldysh parameter, almost every physical quantity can be expressed as a function of the independent variable $\tau_0$, including the HHG yield.
-Therefore, approximate analytical solutions are provided without numerically sloving the saddle point equations.
+Therefore, this method offers a completely analytical alternative to the commonly used numerical SFA method for HHG.

-By comparing the HHG yields of different quantum trajectories obtained by the perturbative analytical method and the numerical saddle point method, we demonstrate that the perturbation analytical method is reliable for cases where $\gamma\leqslant 0.27$ with a third-order expansion and $\gamma\leqslant 0.65$ with a fifth-order expansion.
-Moreover, the accuracy of the analytical method is confirmed when considering the influence of the interference of different quantum trajectories.
-We demonstrate that TAE term of the HHG yield is a good approximation for the L1 trajectory, corresponding to a small effective adiabatic parameter, but is less accurate for the S1 trajectory, corresponding to a large effective adiabatic parameter.
-Including fifth-order expansion term results in good agreement with numerical results.
+By comparing the HHG yields of different electron trajectories obtained by the perturbative analytical method and the numerical saddle point method, we demonstrate that the perturbation analytical method is reliable for cases of $\gamma\leqslant 0.27$ with a third-order expansion and $\gamma\leqslant 0.65$ with a fifth-order expansion.
+Moreover, the accuracy of the analytical method is further confirmed when considering the influence of the interference of different quantum trajectories.
+We demonstrate that the TAE term of the HHG yield provides a good approximation for the L1 trajectory, which corresponds to a small effective adiabatic parameter.
+However, it is less accurate for the S1 trajectory, which corresponds to a large effective adiabatic parameter.
+Including the fifth-order expansion term results in good agreement with the numerical results.

-Furthermore, we propose a fifth-order scaling law.
-Our formulae show that the third-order scaling law relies on the binding energy and laser intensity only, while the fifth-order one relies on the laser wavelength in addition.
-Numerically, the fifth-order scaling law improves the accuracy of HHG yield by including the nonadiabatic effect.
-Physically, the third-order term of the HHG yield is only associated with the ionization process and resembles an ADK-like formula, which is in adiabatic approximation.
-However, the fifth-order term contains all the contributions from electron ionization, excursion and return processes.

-Additionally, we find that the analytical method is equivalent to the ADK adiabatic approximation when only zero-order terms are considered.
-The fifth-order velocity and energy at the tunnel exit show that higher order expansion terms are nonadiabatic.
-The velocity at the tunnel exit is typically the initial velocity of the electron describing its classical dynamic motion out of the barrier in the laser field.
-Accounting for nonadiabatic effects in the initial velocity allows for a more accurate description of electron dynamics out of the barrier, leading to more precise HHG spectra.